Technology Education Department

 This course prepares students to understand and apply cornerstone technological concepts and processes.
 Students in this course use hands-on lessons to learn the concepts and roles of engineering, design, invention, and innovation in creating technology systems that help make life easier and better.
 They learn to apply and transfer this knowledge to common, everyday problems.
 Students learn how to assess technology, its impacts and resulting issues, and present the positive and negative consequences and how these have shaped today’s global society.
 This course incorporates the applications of mathematics and science concepts and provides a strong background for students investigating careers in the engineering areas.
-Group and individual lessons engage students in creating ideas, developing innovations, and engineering practical solutions.
-The course will focus on the development of knowledge and skills regarding the following aspects of technology: 1) its evolution; 2) systems; 3) core concepts; 4) design; and 5) utilization.
-Note: This course can be used for computer literacy credit.
+Students will also have the opportunity to utilize the engineering design process to bring a brainstormed idea from initial sketches to finished product.
+Manufacturing processes will include woodworking machines, 3D printers, and laser cutters.
+The course will focus on the development of knowledge and skills regarding the following aspects of technology: its evolution, systems, core concepts, design, and utilization.

 This course will introduce students to the broad field of graphic arts.
-Projects will cover design fundamentals, color theory, typography, and the design process.
-Students will learn about digital prepress, press operations, product development, and design work flow.
-Note: This course may be used for computer literacy credit.
+Through hands-on projects, students will learn about design fundamentals, color theory, typography, and the design process.
+Using industry-standard design programs, students will create their own designs and learn how to publish them in digital and print form.
+Students will learn about self-publishing and creating epubs (ebooks).

 CONSTRUCTION SYSTEMS I (COLLEGE PREP) 9-12